 Penfold, Springet & Penfold

-Penfold Springet & Penfold (1793-1816), established in Maidstone, was a past constituent of The Royal Bank of Scotland Group.
+Penfold Springet & Penfold (1793-1816), established in Maidstone, was a bank connected with the history of NatWest.

 Summary of our archive holdings